Pursuing a Certificate

 Tracking Your Progress

-The Certificate Course Tracker and Request Form—available through online services—will help you keep track of the courses you have taken that are eligible to count towards your graduate certificate of interest.
+The Certificate Course Tracker and Request Form—available through MyDCE—will help you keep track of the courses you have taken that are eligible to count towards your certificate of interest.

-Monitor your progress by logging in to online services and choosing the Certificate Course Tracker and Request Form.
+Monitor your progress by clicking on the Online Services link from your MyDCE Dashboard and choosing the Certificate Course Tracker and Request Form.
 This form will confirm the courses that count toward the certificate, the courses for which you are currently registered, and the courses that you've completed.

 Certificate required courses are offered each year, but the elective offerings do change slightly because of new offerings and instructor availability.